 I should quickly add that although our own law offices do not practice workers’ compensation law, our attorneys often have a work comp component to the automobile accident cases we litigate, as many people get in car accidents when they’re on the job.
 And because we litigate cases throughout the state of Michigan, we’ve worked closely on cases with most of the workers’ compensation attorneys throughout the state as well.

-The writers of this blog post are certainly one of the very best.
-Alex Berman is President of the Workers Compensation Trial Lawyers Association, and is in my opinion, one of the very best in the country, and certainly in Michigan.
-The blog is written by Jeff Kaufman, who’s another outstanding work comp lawyer.
+The writers of this blog post are certainly one of the very best. workers comp lawyer Alex Berman is President of the Workers Compensation Trial Lawyers Association, and is in my opinion, one of the very best in the country, and certainly in Michigan.
+The blog is written by workers comp attorney Jeff Kaufman, who’s another outstanding work comp lawyer.